darpan-b/Detecting-Quantum-Graphs/README.md

 The command to run the program is:
 `python "detecting_quantum_graphs.py"`.

-Feel free to report any bugs / issues found.
+For reporting any bugs / issues, reader can mail them to [mailto:dbhattacharya170803@gmail.com](dbhattacharya170803@gmail.com).

 -- Darpan